deeplearning540/deeplearning540.github.io/source/_lesson06/content.rst

-Lesson 06: How did we train
+Deprecated Lesson 06: How did we train
 ***************************

 Learning Objectives